schubergphilis/blu/Docs/source/powershell.rst

 ************************

-Powershell_script resource in a normal Chef run is limited to a single PowerShell runspace. |br| When the resource execution is completed, all variables and object are garbage collected and are not accesible anymore. |br|
+Powershell_script resource in a normal Chef run is limited to a single PowerShell runspace. |br| When the resource execution is completed, all variables and object are garbage collected and are not accessible anymore. |br|
 This has major affects on the way we write cookbooks using PowerShell: a PowerShell configuration script cannot be structured in multiple resources and/or files. |br|
 For extensive PowerShell scripting, this ends up to an unreadable and long scripts in a single powershell_script resource and/or using template for config scripts. |br|
 Also Ruby runtime is 32-bit which limits powershell_script to only 32-bit binaries and CmdLets, e.g. Microsoft Exchange Server and SharePoint. |br|

 .. note::
 	In Windows, It is not possible to run a 64-bit process as a child of a 32-bit process.
-The only method to communicate between 32-bit and 64-bit processes is IPC (interprocess communicatioin) This method is used in Blu PowerShell service to escape the 32-bit limitation of Ruby.exe
+The only method to communicate between 32-bit and 64-bit processes is IPC (interprocess communication) This method is used in Blu PowerShell service to escape the 32-bit limitation of Ruby.exe

-Blu PowerShell service (a part of the blu cookbook) is meant to address both issues. |br| This Windows service which is installed automatically when you add blu cookbook to the node run_list, invokes a PowerShell runspace which is valid during the lifecycle of the Windows service. |br|
+Blu PowerShell service (a part of the blu cookbook) is meant to address both issues. |br| This Windows service which is installed automatically when you add blu cookbook to the node run_list, invokes a PowerShell runspace which is valid during the life cycle of the Windows service. |br|
 The objects are only garbage collected when it is specifically requested in the recipe. |br| |br|
 The following code disposes Blu PowerShell runspace: |br|